 Dream-to-Goal Summer Research Program

-The program will equip you with hands-on laboratory skills, research experience, and prepare you for success when you're ready to transfer to a four-year college or university — and beyond.
-While you participate, you'll also receive a part-time wage.
+The program will equip you with hands-on laboratory skills, provide research experience, and prepare you for success when you transfer to a four-year college or university — and beyond.
+This program is funded by a grant from the National Institutes of Health.

 - Learn about the process of research: how to analyze data and present your findings

 - Work with research faculty on a daily basis and conduct research in VCU laboratories